eodsf/fp-erlang/README.md

 https://ferd.ca/erlang-s-tail-recursion-is-not-a-silver-bullet.html

-__Debugigng__
+__Debugging__
-One of the course participants highly recomments this debguuer: https://github.com/massemanet/redbug
+One of the course participants highly recomments this debugger: https://github.com/massemanet/redbug
 "
 Personally I don't agree that a debugger is not needed.
 When I'm working on someone else's code, which I do a lot, the first thing I do is install redbug (https://github.com/massemanet/redbug).
 It makes it very straightfoward to monitor what the code does in the real world and it's much much easier to use than the Erlang debug http://erlang.org/doc/man/dbg.html